skrysm/devlog/content/articles/cloud-init/bare-metal-after-boot.md

 This article is a *starting point*.
 We'll provide the necessary cloud-init data using a standard HTTP server.
 You can later add features like HTTPS and dynamic data if needed.

+> [!WARNING]
+> Cloud-init usually works, but it can sometimes be tricky and frustrating to use.
+>
+> For example, it may hang or fail to detect the datasource, and troubleshooting these issues - especially when the datasource isn't picked up - can be very difficult.
+>
+> This is likely because cloud-init was not designed to run after the system has already booted.
+So keep in mind: it may work, or it may not.

 ## The Datasource

 The **datasource** specifies what cloud-init should do.